 In addition to hiring a real estate broker or leasing agent to assist with your search for office space, use a website like LoopNet or CoStar to identify properties that are available in your area.
 On LoopNet, simply select the “For Lease” option, choose the type of space you need from the dropdown menu, and enter your geographic area.
 You can then sort spaces by price and size, view walkability and transit scores, and more.

-Using an online resource is a great way to familiarize yourself with the local real estate market before working with a realtor.
+Using an online resource is a great way to familiarize yourself with the local real estate market before working with a real estate agent.
 Websites like LoopNet can also help you point a commercial broker in the right direction so you don’t waste time looking at buildings that don’t meet your needs.

 We recommend using a local broker to help find an office space for your business.
 However, you can choose to go it alone.
 Just keep in mind that you’ll have to handle several stages of the leasing process without the guidance and local knowledge of a real estate professional.